nicolad/crypto-scanner-agent/README.md

 When present, the `balances` command will default to this value if no owner is specified on the command line.

+Copy `Secrets.toml.example` to `Secrets.toml` in the repository root and fill in any required values such as `OWNER` or `DEEPSEEK_API_KEY`.
+The `Secrets.toml` file is git-ignored so your credentials remain private.

 ## Running the Server

 1. Clone this repository and change into its directory: